finos/FDC3/docs/api-bridging/spec.md

 The first case (target Desktop Agent is specified) is simple:

 * If the local Desktop Agent is the target, handle the call normally
-* If you are a server
+* Otherwise:
+  * Request is sent to the bridge
-  * check if any of your clients is the target and transmit the call to them and await a response
+  * DAB checks to see if any of the connected DAs is the target and transmit the call to it and awaits a response
-  * If you are also a client of another server follow the client steps
   * otherwise return `OpenError.AppNotFound`
-* If you are a client
-  * transmit the call to the server and await a response

 The second case is a little trickier as we don't know which agent may have the app available:

 * If the local Desktop Agent has the app, open it and exit.
-* If you are a server
+* Otherwise:
+  * Request is sent to the bridge
-  * call each client one at a time and await a response
+  * Bridge will query each connected DA asynchronously and await a response
-    * If the response is `OpenError.AppNotFound` move to the next client
-    * If the response is `AppMetadata` then return it and exit
+    * If the response is `AppMetadata` then return it and exit (ignore every subsequent response)
-  * If you are also a client of another server follow the client steps
-  * otherwise return `OpenError.AppNotFound`
+    * If the response is `OpenError.AppNotFound` and there are pending responses, wait for the next response
-* If you are a client
+    * If the response is `OpenError.AppNotFound` and there are NO pending responses, return `OpenError.AppNotFound`
-  * transmit the call to the server and await a response

 ```mermaid
 sequenceDiagram